Wednesday, May 31, 2023

 • Exercise daily.
 Stop exercising 1 hour before bedtime.

 • Avoid sleeping positions that cause further nerve impingement.
+Your body position is different in bed than during the day.
 If you have a compressed nerve (sciatica), make sure to sleep on your side with a pillow between your knees, or on your back with pillows underneath your knees to prevent nerve compression.

 • Avoid taking long naps during the day.
 Reduce your nap time during the day to less than 30 minutes.
 Try taking naps in the afternoon, and avoid evening naps.